rodrigodadam/weather-app-cli/README.md

 This project is well-structured to work efficiently.

-- As soon you open this webapp you can see some information how use it to give you the correct weather information to an input city.
+- As soon you open this webapp you can see some information how use it to give you the correct weather information to an input city:
   - You need input a correct city name as image below.

 ![City Name](https://github.com/rodrigodadam/weather-app-cli/blob/main/images/structure/cityname.png)